 meant SSENT were tasked with delivering large parts of the Coordinated Offshore Network.
-An electric line installed above ground, usually supported by lattice steel towers or Overhead line (OHL) wooden poles.
-Used in this context to describe an application for consent under the Town and Planning Application Country Planning (Scotland) Act 1997.
+Overhead line (OHL) An electric line installed above ground, usually supported by lattice steel towers or wooden poles.
+Planning Application Used in this context to describe an application for consent under the Town and Country Planning (Scotland) Act 1997.
 Plantation Woodland Woodland of any age that obviously originated from intentional planting.
-The option which SSEN Transmission believes offers the best balance of technical and environmental impact considerations identified through initial assessment.
-This is then subject to consultation with stakeholders, where local and previously Preferred Option unknown considerations may confirm or alter the initial preference.
+Preferred Option The option which SSEN Transmission believes offers the best balance of technical and environmental impact considerations identified through initial assessment.
+This is then subject to consultation with stakeholders, where local and previously unknown considerations may confirm or alter the initial preference.
 Once confirmed, this becomes the Proposed Option to take forward to the next stage of project development.
-A Red, Amber, Green rating provided to allow for a comparison between different

-RAG Rating options being appraised.

-Red Line Boundary (RLB)

-This area should include all land necessary to carry out the Proposed Development.
+RAG Rating A Red, Amber, Green rating provided to allow for a comparison between different options being appraised.
+Red Line Boundary (RLB) This area should include all land necessary to carry out the Proposed Development.
+Riparian Woodland Natural home for plants and animals occurring in a thin strip of land bordering a stream or river.
+Route A linear area of approximately 1 km width (although this may be narrower/wider in specific locations in response to identified pinch points / constraints), which provides a continuous connection between defined connection points.
+Routeing The work undertaken which leads to the selection of a proposed alignment, capable of being taken forward into the consenting process under Section 37 of the Electricity Act 1989.
+Scheduled Monument A monument which has been scheduled by the Scottish Ministers as being of national importance under the terms of the 'Ancient Monuments and Archaeological Areas Act 1979'.
+Section 37 Application An application for consent under Section 37 of the Electricity Act 1989 to develop an overhead electricity line.
+Semi-natural Woodland Woodland that does not obviously originate from planting.
+The distribution of species will generally reflect the variations in the site and the soil.
+Planted trees must account for less than 30% of the canopy composition Site of Special Scientific Interest (SSSI) Designated area of national importance for natural heritage.
+The aim of the SSSI network is to maintain an adequate representation of all natural and semi-natural habitats and native species across Britain.
+Span The section of overhead line between two structures.